Analyze and debug production, distributed applications

 Improve application performance

-AWS X-Ray works with Amazon EC2, Amazon EC2 Container Service (Amazon ECS), AWS Lambda, and AWS Elastic Beanstalk.
+Amazon X-Ray works with Amazon EC2, Amazon EC2 Container Service (Amazon ECS), Amazon Lambda, and Amazon Elastic Beanstalk.
 You can use X-Ray with applications written in Java, Node.js, and .NET that are deployed on these services.

 Designed for a variety of applications

-AWS X-Ray works for both simple and complex applications, either in development or in production.
+Amazon X-Ray works for both simple and complex applications, either in development or in production.
 You can analyze simple asynchronous event calls, three-tier web applications, or complex microservices applications consisting of thousands of services.
-With X-Ray, you can trace requests made to applications that span multiple AWS accounts (Only accounts registered in regions within Mainland China), AWS China regions and Availability Zones (Only supports availability zones in Mainland China).
+With X-Ray, you can trace requests made to applications that span multiple Amazon Web Services accounts (Only accounts registered in regions within Mainland China), Amazon Web Services China regions and Availability Zones (Only supports availability zones in Mainland China).